letoram/durden/durden/devmaps/schemes/README.md

 For normal 'my' startup actions, still use the autorun.lua mechanism.

+NOTES:
+The bindings, filters and on_install feature are not yet complete.

 Schemes in this folder are scanned at startup/reset time and can be found in global/config/schemes/name, . it is expected to return a table with the following
 format: